 Prison should be designed for release because nearly everyone in prison will be released at some point.
-But almost half of people released reoffend within a year.
-It seems custodial sentences often fail to reform and/or rehabilitate.
-This costs taxpayers about £15 billion per year (one place in a British prison costs just over £40,000) and traps those whose sentences have been served in the margins of society.
+And yet almost half of people released from prison reoffend within a year.
+It seems custodial sentences often fail to rehabilitate, while costing taxpayers about £15 billion per year (one place in a British prison costs just over £40,000) and trapping people in the margins of society.

-In the wake of yet another tragic terror attack committed by a former convict, Britain is forced to urgently examine the conditions in its prisons— what works and what doesn’t when it comes to reform.
-As part of this conversation, People Who Do Things spoke to prison veteran Tommy (alias), who recently served his longest sentence of 14 years.
+In the wake of another tragic terror attack committed by a former convict, Britain is forced to urgently examine the conditions in its prisons— what works and what doesn’t when it comes to reform.
+As part of this conversation, People Who Do Things spoke to a prison veteran named Tommy, who recently served his longest sentence of 14 years.

-Tommy has struggled to break free from the clutches of crime.
-And while he isn’t coy about his own culpability, his turbulent experiences call on the whole of society – and not just the criminal justice system – to support people who are trying to put prison behind them.
+Tommy has struggled to break free from crime.
+And while he isn’t coy about his own culpability, his turbulent experiences call on the whole of society – and not just the criminal justice system – to support people striving to close the gates on their criminal pasts.

 It was about changing habits I suppose – old habits for new habits, and it took years.